unconst/BitTensor/README.md

 ```

+## Method
 <img src="assets/brain.png" width="1000" />

 ### Representation

-In our collaborative domain, we require a Machine Intelligence problem which is general enough to interest a diverse set of stake holders.
+In a collaborative domain, we require a Machine Intelligence problem which is general enough to interest a diverse set of stake holders.
 Moreover, the problem should be sufficiently difficult to warrant such a global system and the data used to train it should be ubiquitous and cheap.

-For our purposes, we choose unsupervised representation learning [5,6,7,9,10,14,24,25], where components train themselves on large-scale unlabeled corpora to learn a basis ('representation') for downstream tasks.
-Knowledge attained by learning in this way is general and transferrable.
-It is also highly successful at improving performance across a wide spectrum of tasks.
+For our purposes, we choose unsupervised representation learning [5, 6, 7, 9, 10, 14, 24, 25], where components train themselves on large-scale unlabeled corpora to learn a feature basis ('representation') of inputs.
+These representations are a form of product, which uniquely identifies and disentangles the underlying explanatory factors of an input and are arguably a fundamental task in the development of an AI which understands the world around it.
+[26]

-Within this modality, we initially focus on Language Representation from text in the most general sense.
-Each components is learning to understand raw language and will respond to queries in pure unicode strings with semantic representations.
-We leave tokenization and parsing to each component and outputs across the network are fixed length vectors.
+We initially focus on Language Representation from text, where components build an understanding of natural language and will respond to queries in pure unicode strings with their semantic representation.
+For the sake of generality we leave tokenization and parsing to each component and fix outputs across the network to fixed length vectors.

-<p align="center"> "raw natural language text" ---> [f(x)] ---> [fixed length representation] </p>
+<p align="center"> "raw natural language text"  ---> [ f(x) ]  --->  [fixed length representation] </p>

 Starting initially with word embedding methods [24] and then moving on to more sophisticated contextual word-embeddings [25] and larger text inputs [6], this shared high-level paradigm has seen a range of training methods developed.
 For example:
 <ul>
 <li>BERT [5] which used multi-word masking strategies.</li>

 <li>MT-DNN [14] which combined pre-training with multi-task knowledge transfer.</li>

 <li>GPT-2 [7] which added task information from an independently sourced question-answering dataset.</li>

 <li>XLM which used language embeddings to improve performance for cross-lingual tasks.</li>

 <li>ERNIE [10] which added entity/phrase level masking and</li>

-<li>XLNet[9] which implemented learning across all mask permutations.</li>
+<li>XLNet [9] which implemented learning across all mask permutations.</li>
 </ul>

 The unlabeled datasets used to train them have been equally diverse, ranging from hundreds of freely available datasets, translation corpuses, reddit crawls, wikipedia entries and books.
 This reflects the ubiquity and inexpensive nature of unlabeled natural language.
 There is no need to worry about protecting datasets.